Datatamer/tamr-client/docs/user-guide/pandas.md

 df = pd.DataFrame.from_records(dataset_to_pandas(my_dataset))
 ```

-Similarly, if to filter to certain attributes only, it is possible to modify as follows:
+Similarly, it is possible to filter to extracting only certain attributes, by specifying this in the generator:

 ```python
 def filter_dataset_to_pandas(dataset, colnames):